-Homeowners insurance is part of the deal when you own a home with a mortgage, but there are ways to save on homeowners insurance while still protecting your investment.
+Is home insurance required?
+If you have a mortgage lender, yes.
+But fortunately, there are ways to save on homeowners insurance while still protecting your investment.

-It makes good financial sense to insure your home and the valuables in it, even after your mortgage is paid off and it’s no longer mandatory to have a homeowners insurance policy.
-Losing a home due to a fire, for example, could cost you hundreds of thousands of dollars if you don’t have coverage.
-That’s why insurance pros advise that you hold onto homeowners insurance after you’ve paid off your mortgage, even though you aren’t legally required to maintain coverage if your loan is paid in full.
+It makes good financial sense to insure your home and the valuables in it, even after your mortgage is paid off and it is no longer mandatory to have a homeowners insurance policy.
+Losing a home due to a fire, for example, could cost you hundreds of thousands of dollars if you do not have coverage.
+That is why insurance professionals advise that you maintain homeowners insurance after you have paid off your mortgage, even though you are not legally required to maintain coverage if your loan is paid in full.

 The key to understanding how to save on home insurance is to find the balance between having enough coverage in case of a disaster while keeping your premiums affordable.
 Here are some ways to lower home insurance costs.